vincentarelbundock/Rdatasets/doc/stevedata/rst/steves_clothes.rst

       :name: details

-   If you must know, I do most of my clothes shopping at major retailers in the U.S. (mostly Belk, J.C.
-Penney, and Kohl's).
-If that's you as well, the odds are good the distribution of my clothes will closely resemble yours.)
+   If you must know, I do most of my clothes shopping at major retailers in the U.S. Thi is mostly Belk, J.C.
+Penney, and Kohl's.
+If that's you as well, the odds are good the distribution of my clothes will closely resemble yours.
+A recent move I made resulted in me donating a fair bit of my short-sleeved polo shirts.
+I did not buy any new shirts, though.
+Thus, I copied that information from a previous version of the data.

    .. rubric:: Source
       :name: source